 Imprinting model selection

 Model selection on seasonal influenza data supported effects from narrow, within-subtype imprinting to NA or HA.
-Whether we fit to INSIGHT or to AZDHS data, models containing NA subtype level imprinting received the most statistical support, and models containing HA subtype level imprinting were the second most preferred in terms of AIC (Fig. 4, Table 3).
+Whether we fit to INSIGHT or to AZDHS data, models containing NA subtype-level imprinting received the most statistical support, and models containing HA subtype-level imprinting were the second most preferred in terms of AIC (Fig. 4, Table 3).
 The AZDHS data showed a preference for NA subtype-level imprinting over HA subtype-level imprinting (AIC=23.42), and effectively no statistical support for broad, HA group-level imprinting (AIC=245.18), or for an absence of imprinting effects (AIC=380.47).
 Visual assessment of model fits (Fig. 4F,G) confirmed that models containing imprinting effects at the narrow, NA or HA subtype levels provided the best fits to data.
 As expected (see Fig. 1), predictions from the two best models were highly collinear, except in their risk predictions among middle-aged, H2N2-imprinted cohorts (birth years 1957-1968).
 Predictions of two best models (HA and NA subtype-level imprinting) were much more similar to each other than to predictions from models with much worse AIC (HA group-level imprinting and no imprinting).

 Model selection on AZDHS data showed much greater differences in AIC, and much stronger effects of all tested factors than model selection on INSIGHT data (Fig. 4, Table 3).
 This was unsurprising due smaller sample sizes, increased noise from geographic variation, and smaller apparent differences in subtype-specific impact in the INSIGHT data.
 Although no single model fit to INSIGHT data was definitively preferred (six had AIC<4, and differences between fits were negligible (Fig. 4, Table 3)), results of model selection on INSIGHT data aligned qualitatively with model selection on AZDHS data, in that none of the six best models contained HA group-level imprinting effects (Table 3), and overall, NA subtype-level imprinting or HA subtype-level imprinting received the most statistical support.
 Akaike weights can be interpreted as the proportional support for a given model, out of all models tested (24).
 The total Akaike weight for INSIGHT models including NA subtype level imprinting was 0.38, and for models including HA subtype-level imprinting was 0.34.
 Models including HA group-level imprinting or no imprinting received much less support, with Akaike weights of 0.04 and 0.23 respectively (Fig. 4E).